 - Fee: $25.00

-Registration for the fall season will start on Monday, July 17th
+Registration for the winter season will start on Monday, December11th

 *Advanced Intermediate Player: An advanced Intermediate player is categorized as one whom has mastered the basic skills of volleyball.
 They have played in structured leagues, volleyball that has been officiated, or mandates legal hits and compliance with volleyball rules.
 The player should have the physical proficiency to perform all volleyball skills on court at a competitive level; and has achieved ball control and dependability with directional placement ability on shots.